OOPSpam/blog/_posts/2023-10-31-accessible-forms.md

 <input type="date" name="date"/>
 ```

-## Tab order
+## 3. Getting Tab Order Right

 __Tab order__ is crucial for navigating your website with a keyboard.
-You should be able to navigate both forms and the complete website using only the ```Tab``` key.Your tab order needs to be intuitive, logical, and follow the visual flow of the page.
+You should be able to navigate both forms and the complete website using only the ```Tab``` key.
+Your tab order needs to be intuitive, logical, and follow the visual flow of the page.
 Getting keyboard accessibility right is important.
 Many users navigate web pages using only a keyboard.
 Incorrect tab placement can confuse users or cause them to miss information on your website.

 The tab order is defined using [tabindex] (https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).